int-oid/Public-Instrument-Registry/README.md

 Article 10
 Access and Transparency

 1. All instruments with status "In Force" or "Adopted" shall be publicly accessible without authentication via the Registry.
-2. Draft instruments (Sector 9, status "Drafting") shall be restricted to authorized OIDI personnel.
-3. Programmatic access to the Registry shall be provided via standardized interfaces, including:
+2. Programmatic access to the Registry shall be provided via standardized interfaces, including:
    a.
 Machine-readable APIs with published specifications;
    b.
 Feeds per Journal series in standard syndication formats;
    c.
 Daily bulk exports in open data formats.